rlazoti/rlazoti.github.com/_posts/2015-01-08-send-finagle-stats-to-codahale-metrics-library.md

 Last year I needed to send lots of metrics from some java applications to <a href="http://graphite.wikidot.com/" target="_blank">Graphite</a>, and I did it easily using a library called <a href="https://github.com/dropwizard/metrics" target="_blank">Metrics</a>.

-Recently I had to send some metrics from a <a href="https://github.com/twitter/finagle" target="_blank">Finagle</a> based application (<a href="http://twitter.github.io/finagle/guide/Metrics.html" target="_blank">Finagle collect and expose some metrics automatically</a>) to the same Graphite server, so I had tried the same approach using the Metrics library, and as a result, I ended up doing a finagle module called <a href="https://github.com/rlazoti/finagle-metrics" target="_blank">**finagle-metrics**</a>.
+Recently I had to send some stats from a <a href="https://github.com/twitter/finagle" target="_blank">Finagle</a> based application (<a href="http://twitter.github.io/finagle/guide/Metrics.html" target="_blank">Finagle collect and expose some metrics automatically</a>) to the same Graphite server, so I had tried the same approach using the Metrics library, and as a result, I ended up doing a finagle module called <a href="https://github.com/rlazoti/finagle-metrics" target="_blank">**finagle-metrics**</a>.

 So let's see how to use it! :)